Brandenburg an der Havel: Modern history

 In the late 19th century Brandenburg an der Havel became a very important industrial center in the German Empire.
 Steel industries settled there, and several bicycle brands such as Brennabor, Corona and Excelsior were manufactured in the city.
 A toy industry was also established.
-A giant industrial complex, the Deutsche Reichsbahn (German Imperial Railways) was located in Brandenburg-Kirchmöser between the two world wars and under the former GDR.
+A giant industrial complex belonging to Deutsche Reichsbahn (German Imperial Railways) was located in Brandenburg-Kirchmöser between the two world wars and under the former GDR.

 In 1933/34, a concentration camp, one of the first in Nazi Germany, was located on Neuendorfer Straße in Brandenburg Old Town.
 After closing this inner city concentration camp, the Nazis used the Brandenburg-Görden Prison, located in the suburb of Görden.
-Later the old jail became the Brandenburg Euthanasia Centre where the Nazis murdered people with mental diseases, including children.
+Later the old jail became the Brandenburg Euthanasia Centre where the Nazis murdered people with psychiatric disorders, including children.
 This programme later came to be known as "Action T4" because of the Berlin address, Tiergartenstraße 4, the headquarters of this planned and well-organized forced euthanasia organisation.
 Brandenburg an der Havel was one of the first locations in Nazi Germany where the Nazis experimented with murdering their victims by gas.
 The lessons here were later applied for mass murders in Auschwitz and other extermination camps.

 In 1934, the Arado Aircraft Company (Arado Flugzeugwerke), which originated in Warnemünde, built a satellite factory in Brandenburg that began producing planes in 1935.
 The factory was expanded over the next five years, and produced trainers and other aircraft for the Luftwaffe during World War II.
 The existence of this factory was one of the reasons Brandenburg was heavily bombed in later stages of the war; by 1945, 70% of the city was destroyed.

 Friedrich Fromm, a German officer involved in the 20 July plot to assassinate Adolf Hitler, was executed here in March 1945 for his part in the plot, even though Fromm betrayed those conspirators he knew and ordered their execution.

 On 25 July 1952 Plaue and Kirchmöser were incorporated in the city of Brandenburg an der Havel.

 After German reunification the city's population declined from around 100,000 in 1989 to roughly 75,000 in 2005 through emigration.
 The migration was mainly by young people.